 It’s Your Turn

 What do you think?
-What is your experience with the Birkman Method or Birkman Test?
+What is your experience with the Birkman Method?
 Do you recognize the practical explanation above or do you have additions?
 What other tips or hints would you like to share?

 Share your experience and knowledge in the comments box below.